Jordan-Shelton/web-45-web-sprint-challenge-advanced-react-Jordan-Shelton/interview_answers.md

 1. What are the main differences between a stateful and a functional component?

+A1.
+A stateful component has state in it and can keep track of data through state.
+Making it able to update what is rendered based off of the state.
+A functional component/stateless component is either a static render where nothing will ever change without hard coding it to or through props.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+A2.
+ComponentWillMount occurs just before the render.
+ComponentWillUpdate occurs before render and right after componentShouldUpdate

 3. Define stateful logic.

+A3.
+Any code that uses state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+A4.